 Clinical recovery in uncomplicated measles tends to occur soon after the appearance of the rash.

-Case definition of measles helps to identify cases for notification but clinical diagnosis is unreliable, particularly in countries with low incidence of the disease, so laboratory confirmation is required.
+Case definition of measles helps to identify cases for notification but clinical diagnosis is unreliable, particularly in countries with low incidence of the disease, so laboratory confirmation is required .

-Laboratory diagnosis of measles:
+Options available for the laboratory diagnosis of measles:

 - Salivary swab or serum sample for measles-specific immunoglobulin M (IgM) taken within six weeks of onset.